brikis98/yevgeniy-brikman-homepage/_posts/2021-04-26-legionnaire.md

 - Some fun, badass characters.

-- Solid writing and the relentless fast paced action make it hard to put this book down.
+- Solid writing and the relentless fast-paced action make it hard to put this book down.

 ## The not so good